Patricia Downes Chomley: Early life

+Chomley attended Lauriston Girls School in Armadale, Victoria.
+She trained in nursing at The Alfred Hospital, Melbourne in 1934 and obtained a midwifery certificate from the Royal Women's Hospital a year later.

+Career

-Patricia Downes Chomley was born in 1910 at Sale, Victoria, Australia and attended Lauriston Girls School in Armadale, Victoria.
-Patricia trained in nursing at the Alfred Hospital, Melbourne in 1934 and obtained a midwifery certificate from the Royal Women's Hospital a year later.
-She worked as a Tutor Sister at the Alfred Hospital until she joined the Australian Army Nursing Service (AANS) in 1940.
-Patricia saw active duty in Palestine, Libya, Ceylon and on the hospital ship Manunda.
+Chomley worked as a Tutor Sister at the Alfred Hospital until she joined the Australian Army Nursing Service (AANS) in 1940.
+She saw active duty in Palestine, Libya, Ceylon and on the hospital ship Manunda.

-After the war ended Patricia became a Tutor Sister at the Royal College of Nursing, London and in 1948 was appointed Assistant to the Director of the Colleges.
+After the war ended Chomley became a Tutor Sister at the Royal College of Nursing, London and in 1948 was appointed Assistant to the Director of the Colleges.
 Awarded the Red Cross Florence Nightingale International Foundation Scholarship she completed a Tutor Sister course at the College graduating with distinctions.
 Chomley returned to Australia in 1948 having toured hospitals in Scandinavia and Belgium.